Beginner’s Guide to Sustainable Living: Zero Waste Principles for Green Living

-There are harmful chemicals in plastic containers, body care products, canned food, menstruation products, cleaning supplies, detergents and dish washes, and even mattresses and furniture.
+There are harmful chemicals like phthalates, BPA, triclosan, parabens, PEG, and formaldehyde, among others, in plastic containers, body care products, canned food, menstruation products, cleaning supplies, detergents and dish washes, and even mattresses and furniture.

-Basically, harmful chemicals are almost everywhere.
-And like we discussed earlier, small exposure might not be harmful, but small exposures daily, over a lifetime have been shown to be detrimental to human health.
+Basically, harmful chemicals are almost everywhere in our products.
+And as we discussed earlier, small exposure might not be harmful, but small exposures daily, over a lifetime have been shown to be detrimental to human health.

 I don’t believe that to be sustainable you should throw all of your “non-sustainable” products away and buy new, trendy items.
 That would be totally bonkers and very much against sustainable living principles!